micszo/docker/README.md

 #### Example: Separating app and php

-In this alternative way of running eZ Platform, the eZ Platform code and PHP executables are separated in two different images.
-The upside of this is that it gets easier to upgrade PHP ( or any other distro applications ) independently of eZ Platform; simply just replace the PHP container with an updated one without having to rebuild the eZ Platform image.
-The downside of this approach is that all eZ Platform code is copied to a volume so that it can be shared with other containers.
+In this alternative way of running Ibexa DXP, the Ibexa DXP code and PHP executables are separated in two different images.
+The upside of this is that it gets easier to upgrade PHP (or any other distro applications) independently of Ibexa DXP.
+To do it, replace the PHP container with an updated one without having to rebuild the Ibexa DXP image.
+The downside of this approach is that all Ibexa DXP code is copied to a volume so that it can be shared with other containers.
 This means bigger disk space footprint and longer loading time of the containers.
 It is also more complicated to make this approach work with docker stack so only a docker-compose example is provided.